-Q-bital worked alongside the management team at Southend Hospital to develop a solution using a visiting hospital unit.
+Q-bital worked alongside the management team at Southend Hospital to develop a solution using a visiting hospital facility.
 This is a strategic combination of a mobile operating theatre and an eight-bed recovery ward.
 Q-bital developed a plan alongside the estates and clinical teams at the hospital.
-As a result of this joint effort, the unit was in place and fully commissioned to meet the required timeframes.
+As a result of this joint effort, the Healthcare Space was in place and fully commissioned to meet the required timeframes.
 Q-bital also supported the hospital in staffing the unit.

 The Q-bital Solution

-The visiting hospital unit was in place and operational within two weeks from delivery and offered a surgical environment on par with the hospital’s permanent facilities.
+The visiting hospital facility was in place and operational within two weeks from delivery and offered a surgical environment on par with the hospital’s permanent facilities.

-The temporary unit was managed by the hospital and staffed by its own anaesthetists and surgeons.
+The temporary Healthcare Space was managed by the hospital and staffed by its own anaesthetists and surgeons.
 However, Q-bital provided a team of nurses and operating department practitioners to work alongside them.

 The Q-bital Outcome